Are You a Future Graduate Student at UAA??

-Thank you for your interest in the University of Alaska Anchorage Graduate School.
+We welcome and thank you for your interest in the University of Alaska Anchorage Graduate School.
 We invite you to apply at any time or contact us for additional information to learn more about professional, educational, and personal growth opportunities at UAA.
 We encourage you to read the UAA Catalog for in depth information on graduate programs and their specific admission requirements.

 For full-time students, some graduate programs provide graduate assistantships which pay a stipend, offer up to 9 credits of tuition remission per semester, and paid health insurance.
 A few research assistantships also pay student fees.
 Graduate assistantships offer paid experience in research, teaching, or administrative service.

-Western Regional Graduate Exchange (WRGP)
+Great Deal: Western Regional Graduate Exchange (WRGP)

 The University of Alaska Anchorage Graduate School (UAA) participates in the Western Regional Graduate Program (WRGP).
 WRGP is administered by the Western Interstate Commission on Higher Education (WICHE).